Sebaceous Cyst of the breast

 There are sebaceous glands in many areas of the body, but they are most abundant on the face and scalp.
 A sebaceous breast cyst is a type of epidermal cyst, that forms as a collection of keratin-like material.

-Symptoms of Sebaceous Cysts
+Symptoms of the Sebaceous Cyst

 Treatment of Sebaceous Breast Cysts